 AAHC establishes an interest-bearing FSS Escrow Account for each participating family.
 An FSS Escrow Account is based on increases in earned income of the family and is credited to the account during the term of the FSS Contract.
 The AAHC may make a portion of this escrow account available to the family during the term of the contract to enable the family to complete an interim goal such as education.

 Contract of Participation and no member of the family is receiving cash assistance, the amount of the FSS escrow account is paid to the head of the family.
 If the PHA terminates the FSS contract, or if the family fails to complete the contract before its expiration, the family's FSS escrow funds are forfeited

-During the FSS five-year term, participants exit the program with knowledge and ability to be financially self-sufficient
+During the FSS five-year term, participants exit the program with knowledge and ability to be financially self-sufficient:

 - Education that enables an individual to qualify for full employment.

 - A job that allows the family to support itself without government assistance.

-Basic understanding of financial concepts, money management and credit management.
+- Basic understanding of financial concepts, money management and credit management.

 application, or contact us at 734.794.6720.